AJ-Carp/Company-Funds-and-Layoffs-Project/README.md

 2. Which company raised the most funds and which industry is it part of?
 3. What percent does this leading company make up of it industries overall funds raised?
 4. Did this leading company have a significantly higher or lower amount of layoffs then other companies?
-5. Throughout the companies and industries, is there a correlation between layoffs and funds raised?
+5. Throughout the companies, is there a correlation between layoffs and funds raised?
 6. What are the top 5 companies with the most layoffs per year?

 # Tools I Used